Joeclinton1/lmc2py/README.md

 # lmc2py

 This is a python module which runs the "Little Minion Computer" .lmc and .txt files in python, to save you having to wait for it to run.
-The Little Man Computer is a conceptual model of a simple CPU, created by Durham professor Dr. Magnus Bordewich.
+The Little Minion Computer is a conceptual model of a simple CPU, created by Durham professor Dr. Magnus Bordewich.

 ## Features
 - Interprets LMC assembly and .LMC files to python